Abstract integration. Manage data, records, and automate workflows. Use when the user wants to interact with Abstract data.

 Suggestions

-Remove the introductory paragraph explaining what Abstract is - Claude already knows this and it wastes tokens
+Remove or drastically shorten the introductory paragraph about what Abstract is — Claude already knows this, and the description field covers it.

 | Dimension | Reasoning | Score |